TheNetworkGuy/netbox-zabbix-sync/README.md

 NetBox-Zabbix-sync - ERROR - ESXI1 has no reliable hostgroup.
 This is most likely due to the use of custom fields that are empty.
 ```

+### Extended site properties

+By default, NetBox will only return the following properties under the 'site' key for a device:

+- site id
+- (api) url
+- display name
+- name
+- slug
+- description

+However, NetBox-Zabbix-Sync allows you to extend these site properties with the full site information
+so you can use this data in inventory fields, tags and usermacros.

+To enable this functionality, enable the following setting in your configuration file:

+`extended_site_properties = True`

+Keep in mind that enabling this option will increase the number of API calls to your NetBox instance,
+this might impact performance on large syncs.

 ### Device status

 By setting a status on a NetBox device you determine how the host is added (or